leto/math--gsl/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.

+If possible, please enable Travis CI on your fork of math--gsl so that it can run on your branch.
+It tests Math::GSL across multiple versions of GSL and Perl which will find various bugs.

 ## Create a pull request
 * Create new branch (probably from master) `git checkout -b descriptive_branch_name`
 * Fix the bug or add the feature